I'm Carly (she/her). It is so good to have you here.

 Knowing we can be loved exactly as we are gives us all the best opportunity for growing into the healthiest of people

 This dissonance between the “should” and the reality can create so much frustration and shame.
 This dissonance happens when we’re focused on “neck-up” cognitive growth, and we neglect “neck-down” experiential change.
-We need to get your nervous system caught up to your brain, and the only way that happens is through new experiences.
+We need to get your nervous system caught up to what your mind knows, and the only way that happens is through new experiences.
 We will create those together.